 Time To Spring Forward Sunday

-Daylight Saving Time also marks an easy way to remember to replace or at least check the batteries in smoke alarms and carbon monoxide detectors.
-Local fire officials remind that smoke alarms slowly start to wear out like everything else and should be replaced in a timely manner to make sure they respond properly.
-The weekend is said to be a good time to not only actually test smoke alarms but make sure an escape plan is in place in case of a fire and practice it.
-A number of local fire departments have programs in which firefighters will come out and check smoke alarms to make sure they’re in proper working order and help replace them or install new batteries.
+The weekend is also said to be a good time to not only actually test smoke alarms but make sure you have an escape plan in case of a fire and practice it.
+A number of local fire departments also have programs in which firefighters will come out and check smoke alarms to make sure they’re in proper working order and help replace them or install new batteries.
+(JM)